 INDIAN HEAD, Md. - Naval Surface Warfare Center Indian

-Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD) welcomed
+Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD) officially

 Technical Director Ashley Johnson.

 The APOBS propellant grain manufacturing is the first in

 a series of extruded double base propellant grain opportunities planned to be

 jointly manufactured by the partnership.
 Once the propellant grains are

 inspected, tested and certified, they will be provided to Chemring Ordnance for